Directional tests in Gaussian graphical models: Directional tests for Gaussian graphical models

-We now consider the partition $\omega_k=(\psi, \lambda)$ of the canonical parameter, where $\psi$ is the component of interest having dimension $d\leq p-q$.
-The null hypothesis $H_0: \psi = 0$ tests whether $d$ additional off-diagonal entries $\Omega_{ij}, i<j,$ are zero.
-Hence, the reduced model under $H_0$ is nested in the unsaturated full model of Section \ref{nonsat}.
+Consider now the partition $\omega_k=(\psi, \lambda)$ of the canonical parameter, where $\psi$ is the component of interest having dimension $d\leq p-q$.
+The null hypothesis $H_0: \psi = \psi_0=0$ tests whether $d$ additional off-diagonal entries $\Omega_{ij}, i<j,$ are zero.
+Hence, the reduced null model is nested in the alternative unsaturated model of Section \ref{nonsat}.
 Starting from (\ref{lllk}), the log-likelihood ratio statistic for testing $H_0$ is